 Type a URL into the Location Toolbar window, press Enter or click on the button at the right hand end of the Location Toolbar, and Konqueror will download and display that page.
-If you have visited the page before, Konqueror's Automatic Text Completion feature can help you type the URL a second time, or you could look through the History page in the Sidebar.
+If you have visited the page before, Konqueror's Automatic Text Completion feature can help you type the URL a second time.
 If you want to use one of the web's search engines, Konqueror's Web Shortcuts feature can make this easier.

 click on a link in a page to open that link.

 To open a link in a new instance of Konqueror, leaving the old page still visible, mouse button click on the link and select the option.
 Alternatively, you might want to .
 Tabbed Browsing will let you hold a number of pages in one Konqueror window and quickly switch between them with a single mouse click.

 You could also select multiple view modes with → (Ctrl+Shift+L) / → (Ctrl+Shift+T) option which will let you see different pages at the same time.
 This can be useful if you are looking through a complicated set of HTML pages, but make sure the little link box at the bottom right hand corner is empty when you are doing this.

 To go back to the previous page use the Alt+Left shortcut, the button on the Toolbar, or the menubar → option.